icyveins7/sew/README.md

 Tired of writing create/insert/select statements yourself?
 Then just subclass this.

+# Motivation

+Many processes for data manipulation with sqlite databases can be achieved with big-data libraries like Pandas.
+Sometimes, however, you might want some fine-grained control over the database creation and modification.

+For example, Pandas currently does not support replacement inserts on a per-row basis.
+The .to_sql() method will only replace the entire table if specified.

 # Installation
 As this is currently not a wheel, simply clone and then install in editable mode.